newrelic/centurion/README.md

 Status
 ------

-This project is under active development!
-The initial release on GitHub contains one roll-up commit of all our internal code.
+This project still being maintained, but no new feature work is planned.
+The initial commit on GitHub contains one roll-up commit of all our internal code.
 But all internal development will now be on public GitHub.
 See the CONTRIBUTORS file for the contributors to the original internal project.